28th February 1995(2150 words)

 All rights reserved.

 John Adams was a computer programmer -- not a particularly good one, but not particularly bad either.
 He was a very average man, with an average degree and an average job writing accounting programs for an average bank.
-He also had an averagely attractive wife, Ellen, and three average children.
+He also had an averagely attractive wife, Ellen, and two average children.

 On the night the rates went up, he discussed his options with Ellen.
 They agreed that he'd be paid better for doing the same work if he did it on a contract basis.
 So the next day he handed in his notice, registered himself with several programming agencies, and started to serve out his six weeks' notice.

 John was averagely fit and averagely healthy, for a man of his average height, build and weight.
 So it was a surprise to everyone when, on his way to work on the Tuesday of the fifth week, he suddenly dropped dead, the victim of a not-at-all-average freak cardiac arrest.
-His family were distraught, and the bank for which he'd worked were sad to lose him in such a tragic way.
+His family were distraught, and the bank he'd worked for were sad to lose him in such a tragic way.
 However, in light of his impending departure, they explained to Ellen, John had transferred his company pension funds to a private pension the week before his death, so they couldn't possibly give her the death benefits of his company pension.

 John's funeral was held that Friday.
 His wife cried, his children were too young to understand properly, and the representative from his erstwhile employer stood impassively throughout the brief but dignified ceremony, looking forward to the afternoon's golf.
 John's body was transfered to the city morgue to await burial, and there the story of John Adams should have ended.